ankitmody/CSC-517-Slack-Bot/DESIGN.md

 2. Main Flow
    User will request an example for publicly available information of a user

-   [S1] User will request for an example to get details of a user on Github.
+   [S1] User will request for examples related to users.
+   [S2] Bot shows a list of options to perform for users in the from of a list.
+   [S3] Bot will gather required parameters for the request.
-   [S2] Bot will return a curl command example to get user information on query input.
+   [S4] Bot will return a curl command example to get user information on query input.
-   [S3] Bot will display the user.
+   [S5] Bot will display the user info.

 3. Sub Flows

-   [S1] User writes "I want to know about user XYZ".
+   [S1] User writes "users".
+   [S2] User selects get details of user.
-   [S3] Bot will ask the user if he wants to execute the curl command.
+   [S4] Bot will ask the user if he wants to execute the curl command.

 4. Alternative Flows

    [E1] User does not provide any input, the bot will wait for a fixed time interval
         and will end the conversation.
+   [E3] User responds with wrong data type for a parameter.
+The bot will ask for the input to be of the
+        correct data type

 </code></pre>